 On the other hand, some clients have no idea that the internal stress they are putting on themselves from worrying about the last comment they made on social media or watching the evening news is causing their body to respond with a high cortisol level and perhaps even completely out of whack blood glucose levels.
 They may end up bottling it up and putting the blame on themselves and not the situation and avoiding the deeper problem at hand.

 Chronically elevated cortisol can lead to issues with weight, immunity, and chronic disease.
-Chronically elevated Creatine Kinase can lead to muscle fatigue, injury and decreased athletic performance.
+Chronically elevated CK can lead to muscle fatigue, injury and decreased athletic performance.
 It is not something to guess about and also not something to ignore.
 Take control of your stress and figure out the root of it all by testing today and monitoring overtime.